Arun-Niranjan/langchain-websocket/README.md

 < {"source":"bot","message":{"title":"Majestic Bears","haiku":"Silent forest stroll,  \nPaws tread softly on the ground,  \nNature's quiet kings."},"type":"end"}
 ```

+you can also open up fe.html in your browser once the websocket server is running, which will demonstrate how the server message chunks can be assembled as they arrive.

 ## Docker + Reverse Proxy
 To build a docker network with Caddy as a reverse proxy behind localhost run
 ```bash